janattig/LatticePhysics.jl/README.md

 ## Usage

 To use the lattice library in your code, install it as specified below.
-TO use it in your code, start by importing the library
+To use it in your code, start by importing the library
 ```julia-REPL
 julia> using LatticePhysics
 ```